Siege of Aquileia: Ending

 Maximinus' soldiers began to lose heart.
 In addition to being unsuccessful in battle, their supplies were cut off and soldiers began to starve.
 Their only source of water was a nearby river, into which the Aquileians had thrown corpses, rendering it unfit to drink.
 Rumours began to circulate that armies against Maximinus were forming elsewhere and were on their way to fight them.

 In early May 238 there was a lull in fighting.
 Soldiers of the Legio II Parthica (usually based at the castra Albana), decided to assassinate the emperor and his son Maximus and end the siege:

 The conspirators went to Maximinus' tent about noon.
 The imperial bodyguard, which was involved in the plot, ripped Maximinus' pictures from the standards; when he came out of his tent with his son to talk to them, they refused to listen and killed them both.
 They killed the army's commanding general also, and the emperor's close friends.
 Their bodies were handed over to those who wished to trample and mutilate them, after which the corpses were exposed to the birds and dogs.
 The heads of Maximinus and his son were sent to Rome.
 Such was the fate suffered by Maximinus and his son, who paid the penalty for their savage rule.

 This led to the end of the siege.
 Some soldiers were unhappy about this, particularly those close to Maximinus, but they went along with the decision.

 Pupienus Maximus visited the city to give thanks and made rousing speeches.

 Depictions

 The battle was dramatised in the play The Siege of Aquileia: A tragedy by John Home (1722-1808) and in the book by Ian S. Collins Spartinius.
+The siege of Aquileia is the central setting of "Fire and Sword", which is Book 3 in the Throne of the Caesars historical fiction series by Harry Sidebottom.